Commonjava/docker-maven-release/README.md

 $ for c in $(docker ps -a | grep 'commonjava/maven-release' | grep Exited | awk '{print $1}'); do docker rm $c; done
 ```

-## ADVANCED: Docker / Environment Requirements for Releases That Manage Containers
+## ADVANCED: Releases That Manage Containers

 Some Maven builds we have in Commonjava require building Docker images and running Docker containers in order to do integration tests.
 When you have a project like this, you'll need to make special preparations for the Docker environment in which you intend to run releases.